Agents Or Distributors – Which Is Best For Your Brand?

 With many agents and distributors active in the market, it’s easy to see why so many brands find it hard to decide the best route.
 To understand what makes these two groups different, let’s first understand what makes them the same, as both can provide local and trade connections.
 Whilst local knowledge is key in getting under the skin of your target market, trade connections provide the life-giving oxygen of trade distribution and sales.

 Both agents and distributors also allow you to test market your products so that you can refine your price, proposition and product.
 Using a relevant expert in your chosen market should avoid expensive mistakes and wasted time, money and lost sales.
 In this article, we explore some must know information about agents.

-You keep a very close hand on all the marketing of the product as you’re controlling and funding the marketing support.
+- You keep a very close hand on all the FMCG marketing of the product as you’re controlling and funding the marketing support.

 Pros – The deal is always between you and the consumer and you can retain a relationship with the consumer.
 You can influence the shape of any commercial deals and have a higher control over pricing.
 The marketing support of your products is controlled by you.
 Embrace the agent – they can become part of your team and you can learn from their market insight and operation.

 Cons – an agents main focus is on sales maximization rather than brand building.
 You retain responsibility for import taxes and tariffs so be mindful of this in your forecasting and cashflow.

 Why not check out a related article, where we discuss the Pros and Cons of A Distributor?
 Determine which is the right choice for you by reading our follow up article, in which we explore the main advantages and disadvantages of distributors.
 Any questions on agents and distributors in the meantime?
 Why not call us on 01803 203387 or email us at [email protected].